Pprave1/MechaCar_Statistical_Analysis/README.md

  ### When comparing MechaCar to its competitor’s other metrics that could be of interest to a consumer could include cost, car color, city fuel efficiency, highway fuel
  ### efficiency, horsepower, maintenance cost, or safety rating.

  1)What metric or metrics are you going to test?

-    The metrics to test should be safety rating,hp and highway fuel efficiency,which address some safety concern
+    The metrics to test should be safety rating,hp and highway fuel efficiency,which address some safety concern.

  2)What is the null hypothesis or alternative hypothesis?